Aatmaj-Zephyr/Learning-Python/README.md

 ## Feel free to fork this repo!
 ______
-Hi all!👍 I am launching a brand new blog series for self-learning python.
+Hi all!🤟 I am launching a brand new blog series for self-learning python.
 Learn python from the scratch!
 Have fun while learning Python in an easy way.

 These blogs will be published on the Dev.to platform.
 [Here](https://dev.to/aatmaj/launching-the-learning-python-course-5f31) is the hyperlink. 😁

-All code, exercise solutions and relevant material will be on this Git repo.
+All code, exercise solutions and relevant material will be on this repo.👍

 This course is for everyone from beginner to advanced.
 For that, it is designed in three levels- basic, intermediate and advanced.
 The topics covered are as follows-